The64thGamer/cheeseepedia/content/m84h6vcwnutd1161/content.md

 ## Crazy Colander Head Night

 The showtape would officially play every single day from March 1st - 31, 1983.
-This was to coincide with the {{< wiki-link "Crazy Colander Head Night (Event)" >}}, which the showtape makes direct reference to.
-This show was also specifically paired up with the {{< wiki-link "3 Birthday Shows - Colander History - Indoctrination Skit" >}} as the Birthday reel.
+This was to coincide with the [Crazy Colander Head Night (Event)], which the showtape makes direct reference to.
+This show was also specifically paired up with the [3 Birthday Shows - Colander History - Indoctrination Skit] as the Birthday reel.

 ## Show List